John Deery: Early life

 Born in Birkenhead, Merseyside, across the River Mersey from Liverpool, he was brought up in County Donegal and Birkenhead.
 His parents and family are all from Donegal and has dual citizenship in Ireland and the UK.
 Like many other directors, he started out as an actor, training at the Drama Studio London.
 In between acting jobs, he was a runner on commercials with some of the UK's top commercial directors.
 He then became an assistant director before attending the National Film & Television School's Short Course Unit for Directors.

 Career

 Political film

 One of Deery's other passions is politics.
 He worked extensively with the film and commercials director, Hugh Hudson, during the Labour Party General Election campaign of 1992.
-After graduating from the National Film and Television School in 1996, Deery was commissioned by Peter Mandelson to write and direct a film for the Labour Party called The Road to the Manifesto which launched Labour's 1997 General Election campaign.
+After graduating from the National Film and Television School in 1996, Deery was commissioned by the Labour Party to write and direct a film for the Labour Party called The Road to the Manifesto which launched Labour's 1997 General Election campaign.
 The film was a success, not only for its political message, but also for its theme song, "Things Can Only Get Better", which went on to become Labour's Election anthem.
 Deery made many other films for the Labour Party as well as films for trade unions, charities and multi-national companies including PwC, Unilever, Andersen Consulting, NHS, Accenture and many more.